THE ORGANIZATION

 Khris Beyer volunteers as Senior Operations Director.
 She first became involved in the organization in late 2020, at the request of a close family friend and fellow veteran.
 In this role, Khris manages the formal planning, budgeting, and coordination of building projects for the Veterans Ranch, about a 15 minute drive, north west of Benton City.

-Khris is a US Army veteran, mother of three sons who also served their country.
-She has been a contractor and entrepreneur for over 30 years, is a certified Project Management Professional and has a BA in Project Management.
+Khris is a US Army veteran, mother of three sons who also served their country (Air Force, Space Force, and Army).
+She has been a contractor and entrepreneur for over 30 years, was a certified Project Management Professional and has a BA in Project Management.
 Her experience spans 12 countries and 15 states in both federal and commercial design build projects.
-Khris's team and her leadership have been locally and nationally recognized.
+Khris's teams and her leadership have been locally and nationally recognized.

-In her failing attempt at retirement, Khris still consults for a few select clients, helping to define and build their visions.
+Khris finally succeeded to retire in early 2026 and now focusses on continuing the development of the FODV Ranch.
 She occasionally get to golf with her husband and enjoy the outdoors.
 She feels very blessed to be able to deploy her skills to help bring the Friends of Disabled Veterans Ranch to fruition.

 Secretary - Deborah Culverhouse